 The Quadrantids are the first major shower of the year, and for those living in North America, much of Europe, and the majority of Asia you’ll be able to view them.
 Unfortunately, for us living in Australia and lower portions of South America and Africa, we won’t be able to view this shower as their radiant point (Where the shower appears to be coming from) is in the Northern Hemisphere’s sky.

-The Quadrantids are an annual shower which has one of the highest predicted hourly rates of all the major showers (40-120 meteors per hour to be more accurate) and is comparable to August’s Perseids for the Northern Hemisphere and December’s Geminids for the Southern Hemisphere.
+The Quadrantids are an annual shower that has one of the highest predicted hourly rates of all the major showers (40-120 meteors per hour to be more accurate) and it’s comparable to August’s Perseids for the Northern Hemisphere and January’s Geminids for the Southern Hemisphere.
 The object that causes the Quadrantids was tentatively identified back in 2003 by Peter Jenniskens as the minor planet 2003 EH1, which could be related to the comet C/1490 Y1 which was observed by Chinese, Japanese and Korean astronomers some 500 years ago.

-The meteor shower is active from the 28th of December through to the 12th of January with the peak being on the morning of the 5th of January.
+The meteor shower is active from the 28th of December through to the 12th of January with the peak being on the morning of the 3rd of January.
 If you live in the Northern Hemisphere and want to view the Quadrantids, you need to get up at around 2 am and look towards the Boötes Constellation which is the radiant point for the shower and not far from the Big Dipper.
-This year the Moon is will be a Waxing Crescent, so people won’t have to deal with light pollution from the Moon.
+This year the Moon will be in it New Moon phase, so people won’t have to deal with it’s light pollution.

 The Pleiades star cluster, also known as Messier 45, the Seven Sisters and in Japan as Subaru, is a very young Open Star Cluster.
 The cluster contains hundreds of stars, of which only a handful are commonly visible to the unaided eye.
 The stars in the Pleiades formed together in a nebula around 100 million years ago and are 425 light-years away from our Solar System.
 In our skies, the Pleiades appear to the left of the Taurus Constellation and they are best viewed through binoculars or a wide-field Telescope.